 When you’re overweight or obese, it can increase your chances of having gallbladder disease and needing surgery.
 At LoneStar Bariatrics, Chad Carlton, MD, FACS, FASBMS, and his experienced team can help you reduce your risks of health problems with their extensive weight-loss programs.
-If you’re experiencing gallbladder symptoms or just looking for ways to lose weight for good, call their North Dallas office in Frisco, Texas, or schedule an appointment online today.
+If you’re experiencing gallbladder symptoms or just looking for ways to lose weight for good, call their North Dallas office, or schedule an appointment online today.

 Your gallbladder is a small, pear-shaped organ located in the upper right area of your abdomen below your liver.
 Your liver produces bile, a substance that helps your body break down and digest the fat you eat.